ad956/redux-toolkit/README.md

 ### Implementation Details

 The Auth App utilizes Redux Toolkit to manage authentication state, including actions for user login, logout, and registration.
 JWT tokens are used for secure authentication, and protected routes are implemented using React Router alongside Redux Toolkit to manage access control.

-## Conclusion

-By combining React with Redux Toolkit, developers can create powerful web applications with efficient state management and reduced boilerplate code.
-The Todo App and Auth App examples showcase how these technologies can be leveraged to build feature-rich applications with clean, maintainable code.
-Whether managing todo lists or implementing user authentication, React and Redux Toolkit provide a robust foundation for modern web development.